JeffreyCA/spleeter-web/README.md

 ## Using cloud storage (Azure Storage, AWS S3, etc.)

-By default, **Spleeter Web** uses the local filesystem to store uploaded files and processed track files.
+By default, **Spleeter Web** uses the local filesystem to store uploaded files and mixes.
 It supports many other storage backends like Azure Storage or S3 using [django-storages](https://django-storages.readthedocs.io/en/latest/).

 You can edit `django_react/settings_docker.py` (if using Docker) or `django_react/settings_dev.py` and set `DEFAULT_FILE_STORAGE` to another backend like `'storages.backends.azure_storage.AzureStorage'`.

 In the same file, set the storage backend configuration values (`AZURE_ACCOUNT_KEY` and `AZURE_ACCOUNT_NAME` if using Azure).

+**CORS**

+To play back a dynamic mix, you may need to configure your storage service's CORS settings to allow the `Access-Control-Allow-Origin` header.

 ## Deploying
 **Spleeter Web** can be deployed on a VPS or a cloud server such as Azure VMs, AWS EC2, DigitalOcean, etc. Deploying to cloud container services like ECS is not yet supported out of the box.